Adriano-7/Packman/docs/README.md

 By using this pattern, we've delegated each responsibility to each class, now respecting the SRP.
 > There will only be one reason for each class to change.

+### Application state
 >>**Problem in Context**\
->>A possible but bad solution would be to have multiple flags for the states in the Game and use a switch-case statement.
+>> To define application state/behaviour, a possible but bad solution would be to have multiple flags for the states in the Game and use a switch-case statement.
 Any controller (controls movement of entities) could modify those flags which would make the game/application change behaviour.
-> This is a violation of the OCP.
+> This is a direct violation of the OCP.
->>Also, the controllers should be able to receive input from the user.
 >>
 >>**The Pattern**\
 We used the **State** Pattern to modify behaviour according to the state.
-This pattern allows you to represent different states with different subclasses.
+This pattern allows us to represent different states with different subclasses.
 We can switch to a different state of the "game" by switching to another implementation (another subclass of State).
 Our game (main class) has a state and any controller can modify it.
 The state represents what's going on in the application.
 This pattern allows us to avoid the scattered conditional logic by using polymorphism.